Halton Market Analysis

 Let’s begin by looking at the number of sales that happened in the last month.
 This is a fundamental stat as it tells us how many deals are actually taking place in the market.
 We’re particularly focused on how busy this month was compared to the last month as well as any trends we see in the number of sales that have been taking place recently.
 It’s also interesting to see if this a typical month in terms of sales, which we do by looking at the chart below and seeing how it compares to the same time last year and the year before.

-When we review the number of sales in Halton, we see that there were 700 sales in April, compared to 566 sales in March.
-That was a big increase, with sales up about 24% from March, or 134 sales higher month over month.
-Compared to April of last year, sales were up about 7%, or 46 sales higher.
+When we review the number of sales in Halton, we see that there were 829 sales in May, compared to 705 sales in April.
+That was a big increase, with sales up about 18% from April, or 124 sales higher month over month.
+Compared to May of last year, sales were up about 3%, or 27 sales higher.
+This was also the highest number of sales recorded in the last two years.

 The average sale price tends to fluctuate month by month and there are definitely seasonal variability.
 Using the chart below, we can look for any recent market trends in terms of pricing rising or dropping for a number of months and look back at the same time last year and two years ago to see what sort of annual appreciation we’ve been seeing for sale prices.

-While how many sales took place is important, the big question is what happened to the average sale price in Halton in April?
-In March, the average price was approximately $1,131,000, and in April, it was about $1,251,000.
-That was a big increase, with the average price up about 11% from March, or $120,000 higher month over month.
-Compared to April of last year, the average price was up about 1%, or roughly $18,000.
+While how many sales took place is important, the big question is what happened to the average sale price in Halton in May?
+In April, the average price was approximately $1,250,000, and in May, it was about $1,256,000.
+That was a small increase, with the average price up about 0% from April, or $5,000 higher month over month.
+Compared to May of last year, the average price was up about 1%, or roughly $15,000.

 The final indicator of what’s happening in the market is the number of new listings that came on the market.
 Again, we look for trends to see if the number are steadily increasing or decreasing, whether this month saw more or fewer new properties get listed and of course how it compares to this time of year by looking at this time a year ago and two years ago.

-Turning to the supply side, when we review the number of new listings that came onto the market in Halton in April, we see that there were 1,906 new listings, compared to 1,604 new listings in March.
-That was a big increase, with new listings up about 19% from March, or 302 new listings higher month over month.
-Compared to April of last year, new listings were down about 10%, or 203 new listings lower.
+Turning to the supply side, when we review the number of new listings that came onto the market in Halton in May, we see that there were 1,996 new listings, compared to 1,908 new listings in April.
+That was a modest increase, with new listings up about 5% from April, or 88 new listings higher month over month.
+Compared to May of last year, new listings were down about 19%, or 472 new listings lower.

-To understand how it felt to buy or sell in Halton in April, we can look at how quickly homes were selling and how close sellers were getting to their list price.
-Homes were selling somewhat faster than in March, so the market would have felt somewhat faster.
-At the same time, sellers were getting a very similar share of their list price, so the market would have felt about as competitive as it did in March.
+To understand how it felt to buy or sell in Halton in May, we can look at how quickly homes were selling and how close sellers were getting to their list price.
+Homes were selling at the same pace as in April, so the pace of the market would have felt about the same.
+At the same time, sellers were getting slightly closer to their list price, but the market probably would not have felt much more competitive.
 Let’s get into the details below.

 Here’s the latest charts for these two categories (average days on market and average sale to list price ratio), going back month by month for the last two years.